ro-m-an/ro-m-an/README.md

 ##### 2020

 ###### Early
 Learned in depth about compilers and virtual machines.
-Created and led two group projects using GitHub to implement continuous integration and created a closed-source testing framework.
+Created and led two group projects using GitHub to implement continuous integration and created a closed-source testing framework using GitHub Actions.
 ###### Late
 Reestablished online presence.
 Learned React, webpack and similar libraries.